 I was reading a food magazine on the plane this week and there was a feature about deviled eggs.
 They had recipes for deviled eggs with everything from salsa to crab to black beans in there and I just sat there staring.
 Like, do people really like deviled eggs like this??
-Why is everyone always trying so hard to mess with something to classically delicious?
+Why is everyone always trying so hard to mess with something so classically delicious?
 Maybe it’s just me but I like my eggs flavorful but uncomplicated.
 I actually got several messages from people this week asking if I had a recipe for deviled eggs and I told them all the same thing- I don’t use a recipe!
 I just eyeball everything, but after the magazine experience I realized the world needs to be reminded how great regular deviled eggs are.
 Plus even though these are incredibly easy to eyeball, it’s kind of nice to have a reference to make them the same each time.
 My recipe does have one slightly unusual ingredient, so read on to find out how to make great deviled eggs.

-Obviously you need hard boiled eggs.
+- Eggs – Obviously you need hard boiled eggs.
 My favorite way to cook eggs now, hands down, is this method in the pressure cooker.
 They turn out perfect every single time, are easy to peel, and no gray yolks!
 Gray yolks will kill those deviled eggs!
 If you don’t have a pressure cooker, I recommend this simple stovetop method or this easy oven-baked method.

-After you peel and half your eggs, gently transfer yolks to a bowl.
+- After you peel and half your eggs, gently transfer yolks to a bowl.

+2. Add a little mayonnaise, mustard, vinegar and dill pickle juice.
 Mix that up and fill those egg shells.
 I do like the traditional sprinkle of paprika on top, but you can certainly skip that if you like.
 And I like a bit of green simply because a bit of green makes everything look better.
 I use super thinly sliced green onion, but you could use pretty much any fresh herb or skip it if you like.

 And that’s it.
 I don’t make deviled eggs all that often but my kids think of it as a special occasion food so they get really excited, haha.
 Hope this helps some of you who are on egg duty for this weekend!